f5devcentral/f5-ansible-asm-example/README.md

 ### Deploy New AWS  Stack
 ```
-ansible-playbook -i inventory/hosts playbooks/deploy_aws_stack.yaml -e "deploymentName=demo1 service_name=service1"
+ansible-playbook -i inventory/hosts playbooks/deploy_aws_stack.yaml -e "deploymentName=demo1 service_name=demo1"
 ```

 WARNING: from now on, the playbooks will use dynamic inventory to discover BIG-IP's API host addresses and uses the default host/group naming convention.
 By default, the cloudformation template will tag the instances with deploymentName.
-If you use a different deploymentName, you will need to create another group with those aws defaults
+If you use a different deploymentName, you will need to create another group based on the new tag.

 ex.
 ```